syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Getting-Started.md

 ## Selection

-GridControl provides two types of selection namely Range selection and Record selection.
+Windows Forms GridControl provides two types of selection namely Range selection and Record selection.
 Range selection also known as cell based selection is used to select a range of cells, rows and columns in grid.
 Record selection which is also known as record based selection is used to select a single record or a range of records at a time in a grid.

 For selecting single row or multiple range of rows in GridControl, set the [ListBoxSelectionMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.Grouping.GridTableOptionsStyleInfo.html#Syncfusion_Windows_Forms_Grid_Grouping_GridTableOptionsStyleInfo_ListBoxSelectionMode) property value as `Single`, `MultiSimple` or `MultiExtended` respectively.
 By default the value is `None`.